f5devcentral/f5-velos-training/docs/velos_security.rst

 +----------------+----------------------+-------------------+

 For the webUI, a token-based timeout is now configurable under the **system aaa** settings.
 The default RESTCONF token lifetime is 15 minutes and can be configured for a maximum of 1440 minutes.
 RESTCONF token will be automatically renewed when the token’s lifetime is less than one-third of its original token lifetime.
 For example, if we set the token lifetime to two minutes, it will be renewed and a new token will be generated, when the token’s lifetime is less than one-third of its original lifetime, that is, anytime between 80 to 120 seconds.
-However, if a new RESTCONF request is not received within the buffer time (80 to 120 seconds), the token will expire and you will be logged out of the session.
+However, if a new RESTCONF request is not received within the buffer time (80 to 120 seconds), the token will expire, and you will be logged out of the session.
 The RESTCONF token will be renewed up to five times, after that the token will not be renewed and you will need to log back in to the system.

 Configuring SSH and CLI Timeouts & Deny Root SSH Settings via CLI
 ----------------------------------------------------------------